kuhree/www/src/pages/about/resume2.md

     <span class="font-light">Docker, Github Actions, Railway.app</span>
 </div>

-- Developed and maintain a high-performance URL shortening service and link tree alternative, processing over 10,000 link creations per month.
-- Implemented a serverless architecture using Go and HTMX, resulting in 99.9% uptime and sub-100ms response times.
-- Continuously improve the platform based on user feedback to roll out new features.
 Developed and maintain a high-performance URL shortening service and link tree alternative using Go and HTMX.

 <div class="flex justify-between mt-4">